Foods To Avoid While Taking Metformin

 Alcohol and certain nutrients may decrease Metformin's effectiveness, even though it doesn't interact with many specific foods.

-Alcohol: Alcohol interacts with Metformin, so do not binge drink or consume alcohol regularly while taking it.
-Unless you have kidney or liver problems, moderate alcohol consumption is unlikely to be harmful unless infrequently consumed.
+• Alcohol: Alcohol interacts with Metformin, so do not binge drink or consume alcohol regularly while taking it.
+Unless you have kidney or liver problems, moderate alcohol consumption is unlikely to be harmful unless it is consumed infrequently.
 However, talk to your doctor before drinking alcohol while taking Metformin.

-Simple and Refined Carbs: Metformin can reduce blood sugar, but it won't work as effectively if you consume foods that spike blood sugar levels.
+• Simple and Refined Carbs: Metformin can reduce blood sugar, but it won't work as effectively if you consume foods that spike blood sugar levels.
 Blood sugar levels can rapidly rise if a person consumes refined or processed carbohydrates.
 Likewise, sugar-rich foods can be harmful.
 Reduce your intake of white bread, white rice, white pasta, candy, soda, desserts, and snack foods like chips and crackers.
-Taking Metformin with foods that can spike your blood sugar won't make it ineffective, but it can make it more difficult to work.
+Taking Metformin with foods that can spike your blood sugar won't make it ineffective, but it can make it less effective.

-Saturated Fat: Chronic diseases like diabetes increase the risk of inflammatory disorders like cardiovascular disease.
+• Saturated Fat: Chronic diseases like diabetes increase the risk of inflammatory disorders like cardiovascular disease.
 Inflammation in the body and difficulty losing weight or managing diabetes are two results of saturated fats.
 As a result, imbalanced lipids can occur.
 Saturated fat is commonly found in red meat and dairy products (milk, butter, cheese, etc.).
 Select low-fat dairy products instead of full-fat ones.
-Fats can also keep glucose levels elevated for a longer period.
+Fats can also keep glucose levels elevated for an extended period.

 Blood glucose control can be improved with certain foods in addition to Metformin.

-Complex Carbohydrates: Many whole grains, including brown rice, whole-grain oats, bread, and quinoa, contain fibre.
+• Complex Carbohydrates: Many whole grains, including brown rice, whole-grain oats, bread, and quinoa, contain fibre.
 Fibre slows your body's conversion of carbs into glucose, leading to a more stable blood glucose level.
-It also supports healthy insulin and glucose levels and gut health and may help you lose weight if you consume it regularly.
+It also supports healthy insulin and glucose levels, gut health, and may help you lose weight if you consume it regularly.

-Healthy Fats: The type of fat you consume matters regarding a low-fat diet.
-Unsaturated fats are found in fish, nuts, avocados, and olive oil, which helps to fight inflammation.
+• Healthy Fats: The type of fat you consume matters regarding a low-fat diet.
+Unsaturated fats are found in fish, nuts, avocados, and olive oil, which help to fight inflammation.

 Metformin must be taken according to the instructions given to you by your physician or pharmacist.